keyboardio/Kaleidoscope/docs/UPGRADING.md

 - `beforeEachCycle()`: Called once, at the beginning of each cycle of the main loop.
 This is similar to the old "loop hook" with its `post_clear` argument set to false.
 Takes no arguments, must return `kaleidoscope::EventHandlerResult::OK`.
 - `onKeyswitchEvent`: Called for every non-idle key event.
 This replaces the old "event handler hook".
 It takes a key reference, a key address, and a key state.
 The key reference can be updated to change the key being processed, so that any plugin that processes it further, will see the updated key.
 Can return `kaleidoscope::EventHandlerResult::OK` to let other plugins process the event further, or `kaleidoscope::EventHandlerResult::EVENT_CONSUMED` to stop processing.
 - `onFocusEvent`: Used to implement [bi-directional communication](#bidirectional-communication-for-plugins).
 This is called whenever the firmware receives a command from the host.
 The only argument is the command name.
 Can return `kaleidoscope::EventHandlerResult::OK` to let other plugins process the event further, or `kaleidoscope::EventHandlerResult::EVENT_CONSUMED` to stop processing.
+- `onNameQuery`: Used by the [Focus](#bidirecional-communication-for-plugins) plugin, when replying to a `plugins` command.
+Should either send the plugin name, or not be implemented at all, if the host knowing about the plugin isn't important.
 - `beforeReportingState`: Called without arguments, just before sending the keyboard and mouse reports to the host.
 Must return `kaleidoscope::EventHandlerResult::OK`.
 - `afterEachCycle`: Called without arguments at the very end of each cycle.
 This is the replacement for the "loop hook" with its `post_clear` argument set.